Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Experiments

 \textbf{Does scene graph analysis help VQA-3D?} We provide the results of only exploiting VQA-3D task in model A, where we do not apply object (node) classification and edge (predicate) prediction.
 In Table~\ref{tab:tab4}, it is evident that model A gains a low overall accuracy of 39.7 for VQA-3D.
 When we apply additional supervision of object classification (model B) during the training, the \textit{Overall} boosts from 39.7 to 42.7, which implies the significance of the object classification.
 Besides, scene graph prediction also help improve the VQA-3D results (model D).
 There is a noticeable improvement in the absolute accuracy by 2\% when utilizing the SGAA module for edge prediction.

-\textbf{Does VQA-3D help scene graph analysis?} We show the ablated results by model C, discarding the language features during the training.
-As shown in Table~\ref{tab:tab4} (model C), only taking scene graph reasoning leads to an obvious degradation on both node and edge prediction (about 5\% and 3\%).
+\textbf{Does VQA-3D help scene graph analysis?} We show the ablated results by discarding the language branch and answer prediction head during the training.
+As shown in Table~\ref{tab:tab4} (model C), only conducting scene graph reasoning leads to an obvious degradation on both node and edge prediction (about 5\%).

 \textbf{How to design the SGAA module?} We independently validate two core components (\ie, twinning Attention (TA) and Cross-modal Attention (CMA) in the SGAA module) in models E and F. In model E, we ablate TA from the SGAA module, leading to a drop on both the VQA-3D and scene graph prediction.
-Inversely, the effectiveness of CMA is not prominent since it only affects the results of VQA-3D with about 1\% and the results of scene graph analysis maintain.
+Inversely, the effectiveness of CMA is not prominent since it only affects the results of VQA-3D with about 2\% and the results of scene graph analysis maintain.
 We ignore the analysis of the number of TA in the SGAA module in this section, since it does not significantly influence the performance within the range of [1,~3].

-\textbf{How to design Cross-modal Transformer?} As displayed in the results of model I, positional encoding plays a significant role in the CMT.
+\textbf{How to design Cross-modal Transformer?} We test models with different layers in CMT and with/without the position embedding layer.
+As displayed in the results of model I, positional encoding plays a significant role in the CMT.
+Without PE, the VQA overall accuracy decreases 3\% and the ClassAvg accuracy drop 6\%.
 The number of layers (models G and H) in the CMT does not greatly affect the performances.